The best free MP3 software

 In these days of Spotify streaming, an MP3 collection may seem like a throwback – but managing your own music means you never need to worry about it disappearing, being unable to get on the internet or hearing it in lower quality than you'd like.
 While Windows Media Player and Windows 8's music player do their best, there are better apps to play, organise and sort out your collection.
-These are our favourites.
+These are our favorites.

 For many of us, Winamp is the only music player worth mentioning: it's been around since the earliest days of digital music, and while various ownership issues mean development has been halted for a while as lawyers fight each other, it remains a fantastic and very flexible music player.